iggy-rs/iggy-dotnet-client/README.md

     Password = "test_user",
 });
 ```
-Alternatively, once you've logged in, you can create a `Personal Access Token` that can be reused for further logins."
+Alternatively, once you've logged in, you can create a `Personal Access Token` that can be reused for further logins.
 ```c#
 var response = await bus.LoginUser(new LoginUserRequest
 {